nixworks/public/news/2009/11/1/index.md

 ##### Pianist
 ### [ The composer and pianist Elton John postpones three more concerts on The Red Piano Tour, this time in the United States, due to illness. ](/news/2009/11/1/the-composer-and-pianist-elton-john-postpones-three-more-concerts-on-the-red-piano-tour-this-time-in-the-united-states-due-to-illness.md)
-_Context: pianist, The Red Piano Tour, Elton John_
+_Context: Elton John, The Red Piano Tour, pianist_

 ##### Republican
 ### [ U.S. Republican Party candidate Dede Scozzafava, who withdrew her bid for New York's 23rd Congressional District in the House of Representatives Friday, endorses the Democratic challenger. ](/news/2009/11/1/u-s-republican-party-candidate-dede-scozzafava-who-withdrew-her-bid-for-new-york-s-23rd-congressional-district-in-the-house-of-representa.md)